 Attorney coach and consultant Roy Ginsburg will provide you with a comprehensive written appraisal of your law firm that contains no CPA-type mumbo jumbo.

 Next, Which Succession Path Is Right for You?

 Once Roy understands your practice and its value, he will then learn about your personal transition objectives, your vision of a “perfect” exit and your flexibility in attaining your goals.
 He’ll then deliver a report with recommendations to realize your firm’s maximum value consistent with your goals.

 Under most circumstances, Roy will advise one of the following:

 - Have your associate buy you out.
 Your best buyer may already be working for you.
 If your associate has the “right stuff” to take over, this option should be considered first.

-- Go “of counsel” with a different law firm.
-Very similar to a sale, under this option another law firm either acquires your practice or your practices merge together.
+- Transition your law practice to a third party.
+You can sell your practice outright.
+(Yes, it is ethical to sell a practice in the vast majority of states.)
+Alternatively, you can go “of counsel” with another firm.
+Very similar to a sale, under this option your practices merge together.
 You receive a compensation package that takes into account the book of business you bring and transition to other lawyers at the new firm.